LARC-CMU-SMU/deeplight/README.md

 ## System architecture
 ![System architecture](./documentation/system-architecture.png)

+#Cite

+You may cite this work as per the following bibitex.
 ```
 @InProceedings{Tran2021IPSN,
 author = {Tran, Vu and Jayatilaka, Gihan and Ashok, Ashwin and Misra, Archan},